rackerlabs/support-how-to/content/cloud-servers/troubleshooting-when-your-website-is-down.md

 If using **CTRL ALT DELETE** switches the console to a blank screen, your server has likely crashed, reboot your server.
 If rebooting does not cause the login prompt to occur after opening up the console again, press **ESC**.

 **Note:** If you cannot connect to your Window's servers console at all, contact support to ensure that your host is not down.

+If none of the preceeding troubleshooting steps bring your website online, review the steps in [Basic network troubleshooting](how-to/basic-network-troubleshooting) before contacting Rackspace support.